 You can adapt these approaches to fit your organization, here’s an Onboarding Action Plan to get you started (btw, this works for forming teams of existing employees and volunteers too):

-1. Share the big picture.
-Give employees and volunteers a broad view so they see where they fit today and also where they may go in the future.
+1. Share the vision.
+Give employees and volunteers a big picture view so they see where they fit today and also where they may go in the future.
 Encourage possibility.
 This is especially important for workers who may not be in the office or may be siloed in a department.

 2. Encourage gathering.
 Make teamwork part of the onboarding process, allowing time to get to know each other and encouraging sharing throughout the organization.
-Allow new recruits to solve real problems and be part of exploratory conversations.
+Allow new recruits to use their voice and be part of exploratory conversations.
 Great ideas and tools are available at Liberating Structures (download the app).

 3. Create your story library.
 Know and share the founder’s story and other essential tales of your organization’s founding and growth.
 These shared stories are the basis for a common knowledge, understanding, and commitment to the founder’s dream and the vision of the organization.
 They might be in writing or on video to share at events and social media.